Who should read this guidance?

 Solicitors have a responsibility to be aware of financial abuse and to understand their role in preventing it, identifying it, and taking action on behalf of the client in the event of suspected or actual financial abuse in the course of their practice.
 This guidance aims to help solicitors with these responsibilities.

-The SRA’s Code of Conduct for Solicitors, RELs and RFLs sets out all of its regulatory requirements.
+The Solicitors Regulation Authority's (SRA) Code of Conduct for Solicitors, RELs and RFLs sets out all of its regulatory requirements.
 It outlines the ethical and competency standards that the SRA expects of law firms and practitioners.

 The Law Society’s guidance on meeting the needs of vulnerable clients sets out factors which increase a client’s vulnerability to abuse, and also covers capacity and undue influence.